 leavitt at sopris.net

-The KDNK Board meets on the second Monday of every month at KDNK office, 76 S. Second Street, Carbondale, CO 81623.
+The KDNK Board meets on the third Monday of every month at KDNK office, 76 S. Second Street, Carbondale, CO 81623.

 Board meetings are open to the public.
 Contact KDNK at 970 963-0139 for information.